 This free online Pinochle game uses a 48-card deck made from two copies of the nine, jack, queen, king, ten, and ace in every suit.
 You play South with North as your partner.
 West and East are the opposing partnership.
 Each player bids, the high bidder declares trump from their strongest suit, and the hand plays out as a trick-taking race where aces, tens, and kings carry counter value.

 Most people who pick up pinochle learned it from a parent or grandparent, and coming back to it usually means relearning the scoring.
-That is what this site is built around: the playable table comes first, followed by plain explanations of the deck, bidding, meld values, trick rules, and the edge cases that make Pinochle feel different from Spades or Whist.
+That is what this site is built around: the playable table comes first, followed by plain explanations of the deck, bidding, meld values, trick rules, and the edge cases.
 If you just need the numbers, the scoring guide includes a complete meld chart, and there is a separate guide for the 80-card double-deck game.